avistavkin/WeatherAppCarpenter/README.md

 - Show weather condition using city name
 - Show weather condition using lon and lat
 - Show weather condition from multiple cities
-- 4 days Forecast support
+- Four days Forecast support

 ### Support that will be added
 - Daily forecast support